ida/adi/adi.stepbysteps/README.rst

 enforce doing things step by step and focus with devotion on each step, one at a time, by inhibiting to be active on several steps at once.

-- Be fully functional, also when Javascript is not available or disabled in the browser, enhance progressively.
+- Be fully functional also when Javascript is not available or disabled in the browser.
+Enhance progressively, mobile-devices first.

 - Navigate quickly through items by using the tab-key and when hitting a selected item, show children and also grand-children, if tabbing further.